SilverFox70/passport-idaas-openidconnect/README.md

 passport-idaas-openidconnect
 ---

 This module provides the passport strategy for authenticating specifically with the Bluemix Single Sign-On service.
+This version solves path realted problems encountered when deploying to Cloud Foundry.

 Install
 ---